Aditya Babu

-Aditya Babu is a Telugu producer and actor who also works in Kannada films.
-He is the son of the late J. D. Sompalli, a producer.
+Aditya Babu is an Indian producer and actor, who works in Telugu and Kannada films.

 Career

 Aditya Babu was interested in acting since childhood.
 He went on to become an actor and also got into film production to nurture his skills and fulfil his passion to succeed as a filmmaker.
-He debuted as hero in a Kannada movie titled Anthu Inthu Preethi Banthu, directed by Veera Shankar.
-The female lead was Ramya.
+He debuted as hero in a Kannada movie titled Anthu Inthu Preethi Banthu, directed by Veera Shankar co-starring Ramya.
 His first Telugu film as an actor was Chalaki.